TELUS Digital - AI Platform

 Context

-The AI platform went through multiple transitions and rebranding phases.
-We noticed that some components came from legacy or third-party libraries.
-To ensure consistency and provide a streamlined experience across the platform, we needed to update the design system.
+The AI platform underwent several transitions and rebranding phases, revealing that some components were outdated or from third-party libraries.
+To ensure a consistent and seamless user experience, it was necessary to update the design system.

 Reference and structure

-To organize the components, we decided to categorize them into six groups: Style Tokens, Input Controls, Data Display, Information Components, Navigation, and Layouts.
+We then organized the components into six categories: Style Tokens, Input Controls, Data Display, Information Components, Navigation, and Layouts.

-To organize the components, we decided to categorize them into six groups: Style Tokens, Input Controls, Data Display, Information Components, Navigation, and Layouts.
+We then organized the components into six categories: Style Tokens, Input Controls, Data Display, Information Components, Navigation, and Layouts.

 Adding Components

-Holding sessions with developers ensured clear communication and streamlined the implementation of the design system.
+Holding the weekly meeting with the developer team ensured clear communication and streamlined the implementation of the design system.

 What I learnt

-This experience deepened my understanding of design systems and their role in ensuring visual coherence, scalability, and alignment with brand identity and user expectations.
+This experience deepened my understanding of design systems and their role in maintaining consistency, scalability, and alignment with user needs.